pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 ## Bidding

 Starting with the **dealer** and continuing in **reverse turn order**, each player must bid, hold, or pass.
-There is only one round of bidding.
+Players may only hold bids made by players who with lower preference, forehand has highest and dealer lowest.
+Once a player passes they may not bid again.
 The player with the highest bid becomes the **declarer**.
 If everyone passes, the hand is thrown in and re-dealt.

 The available bids, in ascending order, are **three**, **two**, **one**, and **solo**.
 The bid indicates the number of cards the